FerdinandZhong/punctuator/README.md

 ## Data Process
 Component for pre-processing the training data.
+To use this component, please install as `pip install distilbert-punctuator[data_process]`

 The package is providing a simple pipeline for you to generate `NER` format training data.